People

 Profile

 I am a Lecturer in Psychology and member of the Health & Wellbeing (with Ageing) group and Centre for Lifespan Health & Wellbeing.
-I have a special interest in how people conceptualise wider determinants of health, health inequalities and interventions to redress them.
+I have a special interest in how people perceive wider or social determinants of health and how these perceptions contribute both to physical and mental health inequalities as well as selecting the best interventions to redress them.
+To this end, I have been awarded a British Academy Talent Development Grant to develop methods and skills with network analysis tools to examine the complex interactions between social risk factors and psychological phenomena (including depression and anxiety).

 My academic career began as a researcher in the cognitive neuroscience of memory.
 I completed my undergraduate BSc in Psychology at Cardiff University in 2006, where I undertook my doctoral thesis on Electrophysiological Correlates of Individual Differences in Strategic Retrieval Processing supervised by Professor Ed Wilding.
 From 2010-2014, I worked as a scientific researcher (Wissenschaftlicher Mitarbeiterin) and Lecturer at the Universitaet des Saarlandes Experimentelle Neuropsychologie Unit, with Professor Dr Axel Mecklinger, where we applied ERP measures to inform models of episodic and semantic memory.